erickbytes/lofipython/content/blog/make-your-python-installs-faster-with-uv.rst

       \- Charlie Marsh, "uv: Python Packaging in Rust", https://astral.sh/blog/uv

 A new space of potential optimization is now accessible to Python developers.
 We can now use uv to make our development environment build faster.
-A modest 8x speedup in Python library installs might shave off a shocking amount of time it takes your image to build, especially if you have lots of Python library dependencies.
+A modest 8x speedup in Python library installs might shave off a shocking amount of time it takes your freshly minted Docker image to build, especially if you have lots of Python library dependencies.
 Now, imagine an 80-115x speedup with caching.
-Docker images are an optimization use case along with building your development environment in general.
+Docker images also use caching after an image is built the first time.
+They are an optimization use case along with building your development environment in general.
 In some development shops, this could cut a lot of time installing developer tooling.
 It's a potential incredible improvement we can now make with uv!

 .. image:: {static}/images/uv-tweet.png
   :alt: optimizing code with uv tweet